openaps/docs/docs/docs/walkthrough/phase-2/oref0-setup.md

 You first need to install the base openaps toolkit and its dependencies.

-The following Debian/Ubuntu packages are required:

-    git python python-dev python-software-properties python-numpy python-pip nodejs-legacy npm watchdog

-The following [npm](https://docs.npmjs.com/) packages are required:

-    json oref0

-Finally, these [Python pip](https://pip.pypa.io/en/stable/) packages are required:

-    openaps openaps-contrib

 ### Automated Installation Script

-Running this code will install all of the above packages for you automatically:
+Running this code will install all of the dependencies for you automatically:

 `curl -s https://raw.githubusercontent.com/openaps/docs/master/scripts/quick-packages.sh | bash -`